Read some suggestions on string tying and trouble shooting,

 ALWAYS give note name along with the string number (See the FLOUROCARBON chart below)

 To continue on the journey, find out more About Harps in general.
 This is a very brief history.
-You'll also find a "Parts of a Harp" diagram at the bottom of this page.
+You'll also find a "Parts of a Harp" diagram at the bottom of that page.

 Thormahlen Harps | 1876 SW Brooklane Corvallis, Oregon 97333 | (541) 753-4334 | firstname.lastname@example.org